-Online delegates will participate in ESOF2022 using our premium virtual conference platform, specially designed to allow delegates to easily take part in all live sessions delivered online and other interactive session features.
-The virtual platform seamlessly blends onsite and online experiences so online delegates feel as if they’re onsite.
+Online delegates participated in ESOF2022 using our premium virtual conference platform, specially designed to allow delegates to easily take part in all live sessions delivered online and other interactive session features.
+The virtual platform seamlessly blended onsite and online experiences so online delegates felt as if they’re onsite.

-The online virtual conference platform will include sessions, the opening and closing ceremonies, award ceremonies, access to the poster sessions as e-posters, some events of the exhibition, and an open networking area.
+The online virtual conference platform included sessions, the opening and closing ceremonies, award ceremonies, access to the poster sessions as e-posters, some events of the exhibition, and an open networking area.